 Located on the shores of the Carlingford Lough, the Rostrevor Mountain Bike Trails offer some of the most exhilarating mountain biking in all of Ireland.
 Setting aside the stunning views on offer, you’re guaranteed 27km of perfect red XC, 19km of black and two purpose built DH trails.
 It also offers Northern Ireland’s only uplift service and is home to the iconic #KodakCorner.

-Kilbroney Park Café is located right at the trail head, so after a good long session on the epic XC trails at Rostrevor, you can grab some delicious food to recharge – and pick up a coffee that’s 15% cheaper with the offer “RideNorth”.
+Kilbroney Park Café is located right at the trail head, so after a good long session on the epic XC trails at Rostrevor, you can grab some delicious food to recharge – and pick up a midweek breakfast that’s 10% cheaper with the offer “RideNorth”.

 The two purpose built DH trails at Rostrevor take advantage of the steep descents and amazing views.
 Mega Mission's lightning quick descent will push your handling skills to the limit, with big jumps and big berms.
 On The Pulse meanwhile is highly technical and utilises big boulder fields, drop offs and the odd gap jump.